 |2||German||1966, 1982||Austria, Germany|

-Entries in fictional languages.
-Three times in the history of the contest, songs have been sung, wholly or partially, in fictional languages.
+Entries in imaginary languages.
+Three times in the history of the contest, songs have been sung, wholly or partially, in imaginary languages.

 |2005||Latvia||Walters & Kazha||“The War Is Not Over”|